Shifter | Chapter 3 – Precognition

 PLEASE NOTE: I'm publishing chapters 1-3 of my novel Shifter to crowdsource funding for the full novel.
 If you're interested in supporting my efforts, the link is at the end.

-Away from the click of cameras and the incessant question of reporters, President Zhiying and President Hoffman sit across from each other in ornate chairs custom-designed for high-ranking officials for special events like these.
+Away from the click of cameras and the incessant questions of reporters, President Zhiying and President Hoffman sit across from each other in ornate chairs custom-designed for high-ranking officials for special events like these.
 Behind the men is a translator.
 It's late morning on day two of the trade deal, and everyone's hopeful the two presidents may be able to agree on something by this afternoon.
 I certainly wouldn't complain: the early flight back would ensure I can see Patrick earlier than expected.

 President Hoffman leans back and shifts positions, again assuring President Zhiying that he'll work on tariffs to benefit China's growing economy.
 He pauses, the translator relays the Mandarin, and President Zhiying nods thoughtfully, his body gradually relaxing throughout the course of the conversation.

 President Zhiying makes a joke, smiling slightly to cue the expressive American that his intention is humor.
-Once translated, the humor is lost, but President Harris courteously picks up on the cue and laughs like it's the funniest joke he's ever heard.
+Once translated, the humor is lost, but President Hoffman courteously picks up on the cue and laughs like it's the funniest joke he's ever heard.

 My team, the Uniformed Division, is lined up on the wall along the President's side—the wall with two sets of doors which open into the main hallway.
 The Chinese agents are lined up against the opposing wall beside large bay windows which overlook the Embassy courtyard.